Summer Magic Day Camp

 Nicholas Maluf, Educator

 Nick grew up in Dobbs Ferry, New York and has lived there for most of his life.
-He was a student at Oberlin College for two years and is currently completing his undergraduate degree at Purchase College.
+He was a student at Oberlin College for two years and is currently completing his undergraduate degree in new media at Purchase College.
 Previously, he interned at P.S.
 316 in Brooklyn, N.Y. and was a camp counselor at The Cavalier Camp located at the Harvey School in Katonah, NY.
-Nick enjoys working with young people and is considering a career in education.

 Peta Gay Patterson, Educator

 Peta is an educator for the Mount Vernon Youth Bureau and a substitute teacher in Mount Vernon’s public schools.
 An accomplished artist and designer, she paints, sketches and crafts.
 At ArchForKids programs, she enjoys enabling young people to explore their ideas and inner talents.
 Peta holds a B.S. in business administration from Mercy College and has started the NYC Teaching Fellows program.

 Annabelle Rolland, Educator